-Without the surgery, Nona (a 48-year-old Georgian patient) would have had to live her life unable to do ordinary things, such as speaking or chewing normally.
-Even just kissing her daughter would have been difficult, her face would have been marked by the brutality of a tumor that was eating away at her jaw.
-Her quality of life, as will happen in the future for many patients in her condition, was saved by the surgical team of the Complex Operating Unit of Maxillofacial Surgery of the Aou Luigi Vanvitelli of Naples, directed by Professor Gianpaolo Tartaro.
+Without the surgery, Nona (a 48-year-old Georgian patient) would have had to live her life unable to do ordinary things, like speak or chew normally.
+Even kissing her daughter would have been difficult, and her face would have been marked by the brutality of a tumor devouring her jaw.
+Her quality of life, as it will for many patients in her condition in the future, was saved by the surgical team of the Maxillofacial Surgery Unit at the Luigi Di Maio Hospital.
+Vanvitelli of Naples, directed by Professor Gianpaolo Tartaro.

 For the first time in Italy, the second in all of Europe, a surgical team has restored – thanks to an innovative device and the use of artificial intelligence – full functionality to the temporomandibular joint after a highly destructive operation.
 The minimally invasive technique allowed the patient to have no visible scars on her face and to recover in record time.
 In the operating room, in addition to Professor Tartaro, the team composed of Professor Mario Santagada, the anesthetist Serena Merolillo and the specialists Roberta Maiulo, Domato Setola and Martina Amodio.